russau/hc-presentation/slides/_posts/0000-01-01-preamble.md

   - Terraform for Infrastructure as Code
   - Jenkins for CI/CD
 - A working sample a bit beyond introductory level
-- How to approach a new terraform project
-- Target audience - currently building software, new to devops, new to Terraform and Packer
+- Target audience - currently building software, new to DevOps, new to Terraform and Packer

 ---